btemel/btemel/README.md

 # 💫 About Me:
-🔭 I’m currently working on anomaly detection in social media networks.<br>🤝 I’m seeking for a job that aligns with my skills and career goals.<br>🌱 I am a pro on self-management and a quick learner.
+🔭 I hold an Industrial Engineering degree and an M.Sc. in Data Science from Sabanci University.<br>🤝 I’m seeking for a job that aligns with my skills and career goals.<br>🌱 I am a pro on self-management and a quick learner.
 I am a cheerful and solution oriented person with decent communication skills, and I have genuine interest in hot data science topics.
 Hence, I enjoy what I’m doing.<br>